FraserTooth/coding_notes/posts/twitter-cards.md

 const twitterTag = (<meta name="twitter:image" content={`${vercelContentUrl}/thumbnail.png`} />)
 ```

-The core point is: Twitter needs a full URL, but Vercel changes the URL, use the `VERCEL_URL` environment variable as part of your build system to get it, even in Preview.
+The core point is: Twitter needs a full URL, but Vercel has a dynamic and random URL, use the `VERCEL_URL` environment variable as part of your build system to get it, even in Preview.

 Hope that was useful ✌️ have a great week!